 - Spit Take: In chapter 11, Misao does this when Keiji says that Asami might be his first love.

-- Split Personality Make Over: Few of the features that distinguishes Keiji from Tsukiko besides gender is that Keiji's hair is messier.
+- Split Personality Make Over: One feature that distinguishes Keiji from Tsukiko besides gender is that Keiji's hair is messier.
 He also lacks Tsukiko's signature hair ties and sidetails.

 - Stringy-Haired Ghost Girl: Whenever Tsukiko's hair is disheveled, her bangs go in her face, and when she is wearing a white kimono, people tend to get scared and mistake her for a ghost.